Economy of Belgium: Regional differences

 The economy of Belgium is varied and cannot be understood without taking the regional differences into account.
-Indeed, Flemish and Walloon economies differ in many respects (consider for instance Eurostat and OECD statistics), and cities like Brussels, Antwerp, Liège, Bruges, Charleroi or Ghent also exhibit significant differences.
+Indeed, the Flemish and Walloon economies differ in many respects (consider for instance Eurostat and OECD statistics), and cities like Brussels, Antwerp, Liège, Bruges, Charleroi, or Ghent also exhibit significant differences.
 In general, productivity in Flanders is roughly 20% higher (per inhabitant) than in Wallonia.
-Brussels' GDP per capita is much higher than either region, although this is in many ways artificial, as many of those that work in the Brussels-Capital Region live in Flanders or Wallonia.
+Brussels' GDP per capita is much higher than either region, although this is misleading, as many of those that work in the Brussels-Capital Region live in Flanders or Wallonia.
 Their output is counted in Brussels and not where they live, artificially raising the per capita GDP of Brussels and slightly lowering that of Flanders and Wallonia.

-Unemployment has remained consistently more than twice as high in Wallonia than in Flanders, and even more in Brussels, during most of the last 20 years (2012: Flanders: 4.55%; Wallonia: 10.12% and Brussels: 17.47%).
+Unemployment has remained consistently more than twice as high in Wallonia than in Flanders, and has been even higher in Brussels, during most of the last 20 years (2012: Flanders: 4.55%; Wallonia: 10.12% and Brussels: 17.47%).

 Brussels

-Being the de facto European capital, its economy is massively service-oriented.
+Being the de facto capital of the European Union, its economy is very service-oriented.
 It has a number of regional headquarters of multinational corporations.
 It is also host to a great number of European institutions, in addition to the Belgian federal government, the government of the Flemish Community and the government of the French Community.
 Brussels also has many commuters, with 230,000 coming from Flanders, and 130,000 from Wallonia.
 Much of the success of Brussels is based on the high educational skills of its workforce.
 As of July 2012, however, the statistical unemployment rate in Brussels was 20.6%.